 - Public cloud offers highly innovative services with scalable and elastic infrastructure that allows you to scale both horizontally and vertically depending on your workload’s needs.
 However, it can be costly to lift and shift an application from a virtual environment to the public cloud, so be sure to optimize that workload for public cloud services.
 Steady state workloads have the potential to be more costly in the public cloud.
 If you move steady state workloads to the public cloud, make sure you take advantage of all the cost-saving services, like reserved instances or the spot market, and that your application takes advantage of higher level PaaS services only offered in the public cloud.

 - Software as a Service (SaaS) is best suited to replace off-the-shelf applications you’ve been running and maintaining for years.
 This is a great solution for where you’re not differentiated and just need tools to run that part of the business, freeing the IT team to focus resources on revenue-generating opportunities.
 That’s why SaaS isn’t best for differentiated services, especially areas where you’ve invested a lot in intellectual property, unless you’re creating your own SaaS tool to sell to customers.
 Those applications are best suited for public and private cloud environments.

 Applications should drive infrastructure decisions.
 It’s important to ask if an application truly needs to leverage the characteristics of the cloud and create a framework that determines where applications should sit from an infrastructure standpoint.

-Keep in mind that as you move from on-premise data centres to SaaS, you increase vendor lock-in.
-Most analysts recommend that you have at least two cloud providers, with 70-80 per cent of workloads residing in your primary cloud, but building relationships and familiarising your team with the second cloud to create a secondary buying path if necessary.
+Keep in mind that as you move from on-premise data centers to SaaS, you increase vendor lock-in.
+Most analysts recommend that you have at least two cloud providers, with 70-80 percent of workloads residing in your primary cloud, but building relationships and familiarizing your team with the second cloud to create a secondary buying path if necessary.